Current as of: June 15, 2026 - 16:17

 The rolling steppe of Central Asia makes way to stark desert; across this vast landscape, nomadic ger camps are peppered, camels and goats are herded on horseback, fermented mare’s milk is the tipple of choice, dunes sing and the first intact dinosaur eggs were found.
 Genghis Khan went forth from here to conquer the biggest land empire in history and, to this day, Buddhist and Animist traditions mix.
 In July, all over the country, people unite to compete in wrestling, archery, horse racing and ankle-bone flicking during the Naadam Festival but traditions can be witnessed throughout the year.
 We travel through steppe, mountain and the Gobi Desert exploring the nature and culture of this fascinating, yet little known, country.

-This itinerary is for the departure starting in Ulaanbaatar on 30 June 2024.
+This itinerary is for the departure starting in Ulaanbaatar on 30 June 2026.
+For an alternative itinerary that departs on 9 July 2026, click here.

 Is This Trip for You?

-There are some scheduled hikes, looking for wild Przewalski’s (takhi) horses and visiting the singing dunes, Vulture’s Mouth canyon and the Flaming Cliffs, for instance.
-These are relatively short, no more than one or two hours, on mostly flat or rolling terrain.
+Suitability: There are some scheduled hikes.
+These are no more than one or two hours, on mostly flat or rolling terrain.
 The Flaming Cliffs hike may not be suitable if you have an acute fear of heights and can involve some scrambling; however, it’s still possible to enjoy great views of the cliffs and opt out of the walk.

 Group